-You may believe that once you’ve earned your CPA certification, finding a career will be effortless.
-While this can be the case for some individuals, the truth is that accounting can be a competitive career field, and it can take quite a long time before you receive a decent job offer.
-Getting certified is an important first move, but it is by no means the only step towards an accounting career.
+Maybe if you’re lucky, but the truth is that accounting can be a competitive career field, and it can take a long time to get he right job offer.
+Getting your CPA is an important first move, but it is by no means the only step towards a successful accounting career.

 Social Media and Online Resources

 The most important social network you can join for advancing your career is LinkedIn.
-Filling out your LinkedIn profile and connecting with your peers and past employers will help you establish an online presence that makes you visible and viable to potential employers.
-LinkedIn’s free services will give you access to public boards of fellow accountants, which can provide valuable advice and potential job leads.
+Filling out your LinkedIn profile (use the free LinkedIn Guide for Accountants) and connecting with your peers and past employers will help you establish an online presence that makes you visible and viable to potential employers.
+LinkedIn?s free services will give you access to public boards of fellow accountants, which can provide valuable advice and potential job leads.
 However, springing for the premium features will give you a leg up on other applicants, with their dedicated mail service and priority job application.
-When using other job board sites, and even when applying for jobs directly through a company’s website, you can usually submit your resume through your LinkedIn account, which can speed up the application process.
+When using other job board sites, and even when applying for jobs directly through a company?s website, you can usually submit your resume through your LinkedIn account, which can speed up the application process.

 There are a few other websites to look into when searching for jobs and planning your career path.
 Indeed is one of the most popular job posting sites, with a multitude of job postings as well as discussion boards for those seeking career advice.
 CareerBuilder is another job board site, with regular blog posts discussing popular employers and a convenient talent network organization feature.